题目

 C. It"s necessary to keep movements along the music in time.

-D. The content of Beijing Opera is plentiful but much fixed.
+D. The content of Beijing Opera is plentiful but much fixed.5.
+What will be the future of the Beijing Opera?A. Very bright.

 B. Certainly good.